xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0`
 Maximum: `None`

-The saturation option **saturates** the viewport.
+The saturation property **saturates** the viewport.
 A value of 0 is completely un-saturated.
 A value of 1 leaves the viewport unchanged.
 Other values are linear multipliers on the effect.
 Values of amount over 1 are allowed, providing **super-saturated results**.
 If omitted, the CSS filter won't be applied.

 #### hue
 Type: `Number`